Day 6: Wednesday May 13, 2020

 You attend a weekly teleconference call with Ontario and they note that they are seeing an increase in Salmonella Newport cases.
 The provincial public health laboratory conducted whole genome sequencing (WGS) on the case isolates to determine if they are genetically related, and shared the sequence information with PulseNet Canada to check for matches in other provinces or territories.

-PulseNet Canada is an electronic network which links databases from the provincial public health laboratories, the Canadian Food Inspection Agency (CFIA), and the Public Health Agency of Canada (PHAC) together.
-This national network is dedicated to tracking the DNA fingerprints obtained through PFGE including E. coli O157, Listeria monocytogenes, Salmonella, and Shigella.
-Finding similar PFGE patterns through PulseNet, scientists can determine whether an outbreak is occurring, even if the affected persons are geographically far apart.
-The network is coordinated by the National Microbiology Laboratory (NML) located in Winnipeg, Manitoba.
+PulseNet Canada is a critical surveillance system used to quickly identify and respond to enteric outbreaks in Canada.
+It is an electronic network that connects the provincial public health laboratories and some federal laboratories together by linking their computers and databases.
+This national network is dedicated to tracking sequence information obtained through WGS.
+By finding isolates related by WGS through PulseNet Canada, scientists can determine whether an outbreak is occurring, even if the affected persons are geographically distant.
+PulseNet Canada is coordinated by the National Microbiology Laboratory (NML) located in Winnipeg, Manitoba.

 According to Ontario’s provincial public health laboratory, five of the Ontario isolates were considered related by WGS.
 PulseNet Canada is working on comparing these isolates to isolates in their national database to determine if they are genetically related to isolates from other provinces or territories.